Pireax/DS3ParamExtractor/README.md

 This is a tool to extract binary .param and .fmg files of Dark Souls III.

 Binaries can be found under [releases](https://github.com/Pireax/DS3ParamExtractor/releases).
+(Note that the executable can also be used as library)

 To use this tool extract the .param files from Data0.bdt using something like [BinderTool](https://github.com/Atvaark/BinderTool).
 Then simply place this in the same folder as the .param files and then run the tool.
 By default the tool outputs in csv format.